sblask/imsa/README.md

 # as the service run on port 80, sudo is required,
 # but you may want to run this on startup anyway(see Installation)
 sudo imsa start
-# after this you can run a few aws commands that will use profile_one
+# after this you can run a few aws commands that will use profile_ONE
-imsa assume profile_one
+imsa assume profile_ONE
-# after this you can run a few aws commands that will use profile_one
+# after this you can run a few aws commands that will use profile_TWO
-imsa assume profile_two
+imsa assume profile_TWO
 # optional
 imsa stop
 ```